Estimated reading time: 15 minutes

 Yes, you can use a drone.
 But it’s not that easy.
 You will need to obtain a UAS operator certificate from the FAA (Federal Aviation Administration).

 It’s also known as the Part 107 Commercial Drone License.
 Some years back, you had to have a drone pilot license, but the FAA eased these rules in 2016 to allow more drone operators into the market.

 To obtain this remote pilot certificate, you need to pay $150 and take a written test.
 They also have a course that includes how to fly drones and some aviation regulation concepts.

-There are lots of regulations on drones flying.
+There are many regulations on drones flying.
 For instance, there are areas where you shouldn’t fly your drones, such as airports and military bases.